Solving QBF by Abstraction: Certification

-\begin{theorem} Given a QBF $\Phi$ and proof trace $\absproof$.
-The run time of the function extraction algorithm is in $\bigO(\card{\absproof})$.
+\begin{theorem} Given a QBF $\Phi$ and proof trace $\absproof$, the runtime of the function extraction algorithm is in $\bigO(\card{\absproof})$.
 The size of the resulting functions is linear in the size of~$\absproof$. \end{theorem}

-\paragraph{Certification.} A \emph{certificate} is a representation of all functions that witnesses the result of the QBF.
-A certificate is correct, if two conditions are satisfied: it is (1) functionally correct and (2) well-formed.
-Functionally correctness can be checked by a propositional SAT query to $\neg\varphi$ (respectively $\varphi$ for false QBFs) where every occurrence of a function variable $x$ is replaced by the function $f_x$.
-The unsatisfiability of this query witnesses functionally correctness.
+\smallparagraph{Certification.} A \emph{certificate} is a representation of all functions that, combined, witness the result of the QBF.
+A certificate is correct, if two conditions are satisfied: the certificate is (1) functionally correct and (2) well-formed.
+Functional correctness can be checked by a propositional SAT query to $\neg\varphi$ (respectively $\varphi$ for false QBFs) where every occurrence of a function variable $y$ is replaced by the function $f_y$.
+The unsatisfiability of this query witnesses functional correctness.
 The well-formedness criterion concerns the representation of the certificate, usually as a circuit, and requires that the representation of a function depends only on its dependencies.
 One can further differentiate \emph{syntactical} and \emph{semantical} well-formedness.
-A certificate is syntactical ill-formed if a non-dependency is reachable from the output of a function.
-A certificate is semantical ill-formed if a valuation change of a set of non-dependencies changes the valuation of a function.
+A certificate is syntactically ill-formed if a non-dependency is reachable from the output of a function.
+A certificate is semantically ill-formed if a valuation change of a set of non-dependencies changes the valuation of a function.
 Our function extraction guarantees syntactical well-formedness and therefore any further circuit simplification guarantees at least semantical well-formedness.